Ravenholdt-TC/SimcScripts/README.md

 3. Wait for the simulation to run until it says it's done.
 4. The resulting CSV file will be in the `reports` folder.

-Special Race simulation settings can be set in `SimcRaceConfig.simc`.
+Special Race simulation settings can be set in `conf/SimcRaceConfig.simc`.

 ## Combinator